Driscoll's Block: Description and history

 Driscoll's Block is located in downtown Springfield, on the southeast side of Worthington Street, just southwest of Stearns Square.
 It is a modest four-story brick building, with a flat roof and decorative corbelled brick cornice.
 The ground floor houses a single store front, with recessed entrances (one to the retail space and the other to the upstairs) flanking a display window.
 Windows on the second and third floors are set in segmented-arch openings, in two groups of three with shared sills.
 Fourth-floor windows are similarly arranged, but are set in round-arch openings.
 The exterior of the building was, at the time of its nomination to the National Register of Historic Places in 1983, notable for a series of mid-20th-century advertising stencils that were applied to its eastern facade after the 1940 demolition of the adjacent building.
 Those advertisements have since faded significantly.
+In 2022 City Mosaic of Springfield, Massachusetts was approached by State Representative Sean Curran to paint a mural on Driscoll's Block.
+Instead of painting a new mural the artists decided to bring the previous mural back to life.
+In late August 2022, the mural was revealed as a stunning four-story piece of art with historical advertisements.

 The block was built for J.R.
 Driscoll, and at first housed a bowling alley.
 This business ran until 1915, and was followed by a succession of tenants, including briefly a Sears and Roebuck branch.
 The tenants have principally been manufacturing or warehousing concerns.